iandunn/no-build-tools-no-problems/readme.md

 Right now this is just a proof-of-concept.
 Fork it and play around with it, see if it's useful in some real-world projects, etc. Give feedback by [reporting bugs & feature requests](https://github.com/iandunn/no-build-tools-no-problems/issues), and [starting discussions](https://github.com/iandunn/no-build-tools-no-problems/discussions).
 What kinds of problems or limitations do you run into?
 What's needed to make this live up to the vision?

-if we can get this approach working well for a range of small/medium-sized plugins, then we can make a proposal for Core to support it, so that everything in `core.php` and `core.js` will be provided automatically.
+if we can get this approach working well for a range of small/medium-sized plugins, then we can make a proposal for Core to support it, so that everything in `core/` will be provided automatically.